Wednesday, 19 April 2023

 Ranking: 203

-- Richard E Grant isn’t known for his understatement as an actor – I mean in ‘Withnail and I’ he’s so flamboyant he makes 8th Doctor Paul McGann look positively normal and we know how eccentric he can be - so his performance here where he barely even blinks is a surprise.
+NEGATIVES - Richard E Grant isn’t known for his understatement as an actor - I mean in ‘Withnail and I’ he’s so flamboyant he makes 8th Doctor Paul McGann look positively normal and we know how eccentric he can be - so his performance here where he barely even blinks is a surprise.
 Was he channelling Wolfe Morris’ superb turn as a hissing voiced Great Intelligence from 1967?
-Was he tired of watching pantomime villains come and go in DW and thought he’d try something different?
+Was he tired of watching pantomime villains come and go in Dr Who and thought he’d try something different?
 Was he just really tired that day?
-Whatever the cause he’s one of the more forgettable monsters in this era which is a real shame given how much stake the script puts into him being an unforgettable terror.
+Whatever the cause he’s one of the more forgettable villains in this era which is a real shame given how much stake the script puts into him being an unforgettable terror.
+It’s all especially odd as for my money he’s superb as an aborted 9th Doctor in the animation ‘The Scream Of The Shalka’ and as the 10th Doctor in another Steen Moffat script (the charity skit ‘The Curse Of Fatal Death’, in which he’s oddly like late Tennant, flirty and slightly arrogant).

 No comments: